tbensky/3dprinted-mask/README.md

 ## Disclaimer
 >A homemade mask covering your face and nose can possibly do two things:
 >1.
 Protect other people from you.
 Should you sneeze or cough, something covering your mouth and nose will act to stop your >expelled droplets from becoming airborne and possibly infecting someone else.
 >2.
 Harder to achieve is a mask that will prevent you from inhaling something contagious and airborne that you may >encounter.
 >We do not know if this mask does either.
 It is merely a workflow consisting of various resources we pulled from around the >web.
 The evnetual mask seal feels good, to the point that your breathing action will be noticeably modified when wearing >the mask.
 It will be clear that your inhaling and exhaling will mostly be forced through the filter material.
 What precise >action the filter accomplishes (1 or 2 above), we don't know.

 ---

-### Part I:The Mask Parts
+### Part I: The Mask Parts
-To begin, download two files, the mask, and the filter holder.
+To begin, download two STL files, [the mask](https://www.makethemasks.com/s/MontanaMasks.stl), and the [filter holder](https://www.makethemasks.com/s/MontanaMaskFilterFrameWithFlange.stl).

 Print them both on a 3D printer.
 If you don’t have a 3D printer, or have thought about buying one, now is a great time.
 We’d recommend [this one](https://shop.prusa3d.com/en/3d-printers/181-original-prusa-i3-mk3-3d-printer.html#) or [this one](https://shop.prusa3d.com/en/3d-printers/994-original-prusa-mini.html#).

 For printing, PLA material is fine with 10% infill.
 If the mask is sliced with the front square (“air in”) side down, no supports will be needed.
 Combine the filter holder and mask in the same print job (arrange them on the build plate in the slicer software).
 It’ll take about 7 hours to complete.
 The default size is large.
 Scale down (in your slicer) to 90% for medium and 80% for small.
 Here’s what you’ll get.